john-pierce/pytest-tf-module/README.md

 > type.
 List `tf_output` values are of List[str] type.

 `tf_output` requests `tf_apply` and is often the only fixture needed.

+Specifying `--skip destroy` will skip the execution of `terraform destroy` and return and empty dictionary.

 ## FAQ